-The fact that adjectival passive L-participles are only formed from unaccusative verbs constitutes a long-standing puzzle in the syntax of Czech and Polish.
+The fact that adjectival passive L-participles are only formed from unaccusative verbs constitutes a longstanding puzzle in the syntax of Czech and Polish.
 We provide a structural solution to this puzzle based on the idea of morphemes understood as individual zones of functional sequence in syntax, or 'fseq zones' for short.
-Under this view, morphemes which compete for insertion with each other form the same fseq zone, while morphemes which co-occur together form different fseq zones in a syntactic representation.1 We illustrate this approach to morphemes on the basis of the participle zone that is projected on top verb stems in Slavic languages and argue that this zone spells out as L, T, or N, depending on its size and internal constituent structure.
+Under this view, morphemes which form the same fseq zone compete for insertion with each other, while if two morphemes co-occur, we take it as a hallmark that they form two different fseq zones in a syntactic representation.1 We illustrate this approach to morphemes on the basis of the participle zone that is projected on top of verb stems in Slavic languages and argue that this zone spells out as L, T, or N, depending on its size and internal constituent structure.